 He is married and has two children.

-Mr Desai’s first term of office expires in December 2011.
+Mr Desai’s second term of office expires in December 2015.